ilanvolow/utah/README.md

 ### Philosophy: ###

-Utah is designed to come back a number of shortcomings I've found with existing systems:
+Utah is also designed to come back a number of shortcomings I've found with existing systems:

 1. It's really a pain in the butt to set up Express for a 5 minute project.